hbons/SparkleShare/README.md

 # [SparkleShare](https://www.sparkleshare.org/)

 [SparkleShare](https://www.sparkleshare.org/) is a file sharing and collaboration app.
 It works just like Dropbox, and you can run it on your own server.
 It's available for Linux distributions, macOS, and Windows.
-[Support the project on Patreon](https://www.patreon.com/SparkleShare).

 ![Banner](https://raw.githubusercontent.com/hbons/SparkleShare/master/SparkleShare/Common/Images/readme-banner.png)

+You can support this project through [💕 GitHub Sponsors](https://github.com/sponsors/hbons).

 ## How does it work?